 I only wish it had felt like this in Gettysburg.
 Something about tromping through the battlefields in a light jacket, browsing the historic downtown, crunching the occasional leaf.
 Well, I mean, some of that I did.
 However, even though the first day of Fall was last week, it didn’t feel like it until this week.
 Isn’t that what always happens?

 Ah.
 C’est la vie.
 I still enjoyed being there.
+And I got some nifty vibes.

 After all, Tolkien himself said: